 Environmental conditions in the tunnel and around the deposition holes can be ascertained from temperature and pressure measurements recorded by sensors embedded within the rock.
-The numerical data are supplied by SKB.
+The measurement data are supplied by SKB.
 During this reporting period, the temperature of the rock surrounding deposition hole DA3545G01 has been very stable, as shown in Figure 3-1.
-Eight sensors exhibit an increase of 0.1°C and five sensors exhibit an increase of 0.2°C over the six month reporting period (representing a 0.5% change).
-This follows the previous six months of stable temperature around the deposition hole in which a maximum decrease of 0.7°C was observed.
-The maximum temperature observed on the seven instruments during this reporting period is 45.3°C on TR6041.
-The minimum temperature observed is 30.7°C on TR6055.
+Five sensors exhibit a decrease of 0.1°C and two sensors exhibit a decrease of 0.2°C over the six month reporting period (representing a 0.3% change).
+This follows the previous six months of stable temperature around the deposition hole in which a maximum decrease of 0.2°C was observed.
+The maximum temperature observed on the seven instruments during this reporting period is 45.1°C on TR6055.
+The minimum temperature observed is 30.6°C on TR6041.
 Temperature measurements are recorded to the nearest 0.1°C.

 The pressure in the backfill above the deposition hole (Pore-Water Pressure) is shown in Figure 3-2a.
-Higher pressures are observed on all instruments between May and June 2009.
-The maximum pressure range recorded is 0.07 MPa for instrument UFA14 (representing a change of 7%).
-The maximum pressure observed on the seven instruments during this reporting period is 1.276 MPa on UFA14.
-The minimum pressure observed is 0.894 MPa on UFA15.
+The pressures showed a slight decrease between 1st October 2009 and 9th November 2009.
+On 10th November 2009 there was a sudden drop in pressure of between 0.04 and 0.07 MPa depending upon instrument (representing a 4 to 6% change).
+Pressures immediately began to rise again, at first steeply and then more gradually, plateauing at the highest observed pressures (0.06 to 0.08 MPa greater than pressures at the start of the reporting period) in the first half of December.
+Pressure then fell gradually until the end of the reporting period, reaching values between 0.01 to 0.04 MPa higher than those observed at the start of the reporting period.
+The maximum pressure observed on the seven instruments during this reporting period is 1.289 MPa on UFA15.
+The minimum pressure observed is 0.827 MPa on UFA16.
 Pore-water pressure measurements are recorded to the nearest 1 kPa.

-Figure 3-2b is the total pressure in the rock adjacent to deposition hole.
-Both instruments exhibit a steady increase throughout the monitoring period.
-Pressure ranges from a minimum of 8.3 MPa to a maximum of 8.6 MPa at instrument PB616, and from a minimum of 4.9 MPa to a maximum of 5.7 MPa at instrument PB601.
+Figure 3-2b shows the total pressure in the rock adjacent to deposition hole.
+The data from both instruments exhibit a steady increase, with instrument PB601 increasing pressure at a faster rate.
+Pressure ranges from a minimum of 8.57 MPa to a maximum of 8.77 MPa at instrument PB616, and from a minimum of 5.69 MPa to a maximum of 6.37 MPa at instrument PB601.
+Instrument PB616 shows minor falls in pressure between mid-January 2009 and early February 2010 but only reaching values similar to those at the start of the reporting period.
 PB601 is located at the bottom of the deposition hole, whilst PB616 is located approximately half way up the deposition hole.
 Total pressure measurements are recorded to the nearest 1 kPa.